drym-org/symex.el/SymexDSL.rst

                 (move forward)
                 (move down))))

-"If we are at a position in the buffer less than previously-stored-position, then go forward, otherwise don't move."
+"If we are somewhere before a previously stored position in the buffer, then go forward, otherwise don't move."

 ::